Constraining Non-minimal Dark Sector Scenarios with the COHERENT Neutrino Scattering Data: Conclusion

 The models show sensitivity to the mass of the dark photon, $M_{A^\prime}$ especially in the MeV-GeV range and this behavior disappears for the so-called minimal $B-L$ model for around $M_{A^\prime}\lesssim 1$MeV where the exact value depends on the kinetic mixing.
 There is a distinct difference in the behavior of the other models (Model C-F and B-L of the extended 2HDM) as $M_{A^\prime}\lesssim 1$MeV where the curves start showing a strong dependence on the value of $g_D$.
 Indeed, in the 2HDMs extended with $U(1)_D$, the dark photon mass receives contributions from the scalar sector being proportional to the parameter $g_D$.
-No matter how small the kinetic mixing is, there exists $g_D$ proportional contribution to the mass in addition to the $m_X$ term which brings the behavior at low dark photon mass tail (see for example the right panel of Fig.\ref{fig:modcomparison}).
+No matter how small the kinetic mixing is, there exists $g_D$ proportional contribution to the mass in addition to the $m_X$ term which brings the behavior at low dark photon mass tail (see for example the right panel of Fig.~\ref{fig:modcomparison}).
 Therefore the minimal $B-L$ model gives the best bound for $M_{A^\prime}\ge 1$MeV while the other models do much better for the lighter dark photon region.
 This might be taken as a way to distinguish them.
-It is also observed that the best bounds are obtained for the single bin case (1PE-1t), for the CsI 2022 data and for the QF taken to be constant (even though energy dependent QF has been used throughout the numerical analysis as proposed by the COHERENT collaboration in their latest analysis \cite{COHERENT:2021xmm}).
-In the final set of plots, Fig.\ref{fig:modscan}, the allowed bands on the $(Q_u^\prime$, $Q_d^\prime)$ plane have been shown and this could be used as a reference for better assessment of the scenarios beyond the chosen representative ones listed in Table \ref{ChargeTable}.
+It is also observed that the best bounds are obtained for the single bin case (1PE-1t), for the CsI 2022 data and for the QF taken to be constant (even though energy-dependent QF has been used throughout the numerical analysis as proposed by the COHERENT Collaboration in their latest analysis \cite{COHERENT:2021xmm}).
+In a set of plots, Fig.~\ref{fig:modscan}, the allowed bands on the $(Q_u^\prime$, $Q_d^\prime)$ plane have been shown and this could be used as a reference for better assessment of the scenarios beyond the chosen representative ones listed in Table \ref{ChargeTable}.
+In a final plot, our results are overlaid on a global picture and a new region could further be excluded in the 30 MeV--1GeV dark-photon mass range by the COHERENT data depending on the value of the kinetic mixing parameter.
 Further data available at low energies may either probe new physics scenarios like 2HDM better or even point out a smoking gun signal which may shape out the physics beyond the SM.

 \acknowledgments This work is supported in part by the Scientific and Technological Research Council of Turkey (TUBITAK) grant 118F390.